Megaxela/QCodeEditor/README.md

 # Qt Code Editor Widget
-It's widget for editing/viewing code.
+It's a widget for editing/viewing code.

-This project uses resource named `qcodeeditor_resources.qrc`.
-Main application must not use resource file with the same name.
+This project uses a resource named `qcodeeditor_resources.qrc`.
+The main application must not use a resource file with the same name.

-(It's not project from Qt example)
+(It's not a project from a Qt example.)

 ## Requirements
 0. C++11 featured compiler.